spotDL/spotify-downloader/README.md

 # YTMusic

 This python script allows downloading songs instantly by just entering the name of the song and the artist or its Spotify HTTP or URI link.
+Downloading a song using a Spotify link will automatically fix song's meta-tags and add a nice cover-art to your song.

 ## Dependencies:
 ```